-We aim to provide all students with at least one English and Mathematics lesson every day.
-As well as Science, all students continue with either History or Geography.
-Options subjects receive 3 lessons a week.
-Dedicated Physical Education, Religious Education, Careers and Personal Development lessons continue.
+All students are taught a high number of English, Maths and Science lessons.
+As well as this, all students continue with either History or Geography.
+Options subjects receive 5 lessons a fortnight.

+Dedicated Physical Education, Careers and Personal Development lessons continue.